How to Pass the Dutch Writing Exam for the Civic Integration - Guide 2025

 Passing the writing exam isn't just about getting your inburgeringsdiploma.
 It's about being able to:

-Write a formal request to the gemeente (municipality).
+- Send a formal request to the gemeente (municipality)

 In other words, writing in Dutch at the A2 or B1 level helps you live, work, and connect more effectively in daily life.